monster-cookie/starfield-modding-notes/LoadOrder.md

 ### Leveled NPCs or NPCs (THis is still a little grey there is a problem here but its not locked down exactly)

-Changes to NPCs and NPC Leveled lists can cause CTDs or mass conversions to level 1 humans (creatures do it to but can't remember their default record)
+Changes to NPCs and NPC Leveled lists using none vanilla records including copied vanilla records, can cause CTDs or mass conversions to level 1 humans (creatures do it to but can't remember their default record)

 ## ESM Limitations